CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

    ```
    local@host:~/vagrant$ vagrant init
+   A `Vagrantfile` has been placed in this directory.
+You are now
+   ready to `vagrant up` your first virtual environment!
+Please read
+   the comments in the Vagrantfile as well as documentation on
+   `vagrantup.com` for more information on using Vagrant.
    ```

-7. Edit the `Vagrantfile` and add the following section to create leaf01, leaf02 and spine01, and the network connections between them.
+7. Edit the `Vagrantfile` and add the following section under `Vagrant.configure("2") do |config|` to create leaf01, leaf02 and spine01, and the network connections between them.

    ```
    local@host:~/vagrant$ vi Vagrantfile